 Warning: Note that this is a simplified version.
-If you are a developer you may want to take a look at the complete diagram referenced in the xml-rpc api page):
+If you are a developer you may want to take a look at the complete diagram referenced in the Virtual Machines States Reference guide):

-Short State Meaning state pend Pending By default a VM starts in the pending state, waiting for a resource to run on.
+Short State Meaning state ,, pend Pendind By default a VM starts in the pending state, waiting for a resource to run on.
 It will stay in this state until the scheduler decides to deploy it, or the user deploys it using the onevm deploy command. hold Hold The owner has held the VM and it will not be scheduled until it is released.
-It can be, however, deployed manually. prol Prolog The system is transferring the VM files (disk images and the recovery file) to the host in which the virtual machine will be running. boot Boot OpenNebula is waiting for the hypervisor to create the VM. runn Running The VM is running (note that this stage includes the internal virtualized machine booting and shutting down phases).
-In this state, the virtualization driver will periodically monitor it. migr Migrate The VM is migrating from one resource to another.
-This can be a life migration or cold migration (the VM is saved and VM files are transferred to the new resource). hotp - 1 A disk attach/detach, nic attach/detach operation is in process. snap - tA system snapshot is being taken. save Save The system is saving the VM files after a migration, stop or suspend operation. epil Epilog In this phase the system cleans up the Host used to virtualize the VM, and additionally disk images to be saved are copied back to the system datastore. shut Chut dor more no be saved are copied back to the system datastore.
-Shut Silucaov the shutdown process.
-If after a timeout period the VM does not disappear, OpenNebula will assume that the guest OS ignored the ACPI signal and the VM does not disappear, Open vebula will assume that the guest OS ignored the ACPI signal and the VM state will be changed to running, instead of done. stop Stopper The VM is stopped.
-VM state has been saved and it has been transferred back along with the всор Deopped disk images to the system datastore. susp Suspend Assume as stopped, but the files are left in the host to later resume the VM there (i.e. there is 1 no need to re-schedule the VM). poff PowerOf Same as suspended, but no checkpoint file is generated.
-Note that the files are left in the host - to later boot the VM there.
-When the VM guest is shutdown, OpenNebula will put the VM in this state. unde Undeplo The VM is shut down.
+It can be, however, deployed manually. prol Prolog The system is transferring the VM files (disk images and the recovery file) to the host in which the virtual machine will be running. boot Boot OpenNebula is waiting for the hypervisor to create the VM. runn Runnin The VM is running (note that this stage includes the internal virtualized machine booting and shutting down phases).
+In this state, the virtualization driver will periodically monitor it. migr Migrate e The VM is migrating from one resource to another.
+This can be a life migration or cold migration (the VM is saved and VM files are transferred to the new resource). hotp A disk attach/detach, nic attach/detach operation is in process. snap Snapsh tA system snapshot is being taken. save Save The system is saving the VM files after a migration, stop or suspend operation. epil Epilog In this phase the system cleans up the Host used to virtualize the VM, and additionally disk images to be saved are copied back to the system datastore. shut Shutdow PrOpenNebula has sent the VM the shutdown ACPI signal, and is waiting for it to complete the shutdown process.
+If after a timeout period the VM does not disappear, OpenNebula will assume that the guest OS ignored the ACPI signal and the VM state will be changed to running, instead of done. stop Stoppe The VM is stopped.
+VM state has been saved and it has been transferred back along with the disk images to the system datastore. susp Suspend Same as stopped, but the files are left in the host to later resume the VM there (i.e. there is no need to re-schedule the VM). poff Power01 Same as suspended, but no checkpoint file is generated.
+Note that the files are left in the host to later boot the VM there.
+When the VM guest is shutdown, OpenNebula will put the VM in this state. unde Undepl by The VM is shut down.
 The VM disks are transferred to the system datastore.
 The VM can be resumed later. fail Failed The VM failed. unkn Unknowr The VM couldn't be reached, it is in an unknown state. done Done The VM is done.
 VMs in this state won't be shown with onevm list but are kept in the database for accounting purposes.
 You can still get their information with the onevm show command.